Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ## VHF

 ### There is a map but no clouds are present
 You likely selected the MCIR/MSA RGB composites, which overlay a predefined map over your image.
-If your original image was just grain (no actual signal was decoded), all you are left with is the predefined map.
+If your original image was just static (no actual signal was decoded), all you are left with is the predefined map.

 ### The image is solid black
-If the image is from LRPT operating on 124 mode on an evening pass, you need to select Channel 4 (IR) to see anything - Channels 1 and 2 are visible, during night it is solid black.
-If you got 123 LRPT, you won't be able to see any imagery, as all channels are visible light only.
+If the image is from LRPT on an evening pass, you need to select an infrared channel (4/5/6) to see imagery - Channels 1/2/3 are all visible - during night they are solid black.
+If it's in 123 mode, you won't be able to see any imagery from this decode.
+Sorry!

 ### There is grain all over the resulting image
 Some grain is expected on APT images, you can get rid of it by ticking `Median blur` in the `Viewer` tab.
 If it is present after, either:
 - The noise reduction wasn't enabled when recording
-- The signal was just too weak (had crackling present while recording)
+- The signal was too weak (had crackling present while recording)

 ### I saw an LRPT signal but got no SNR andor NOSYNC on the viterbi
 - If you received Meteor M2-4, the satellite might have switched the bitrate between this guide's latest commit and your RX.
 At the moment, it's best to:
     - Make a baseband recording, decode it after the pass
     - Record the pass using [SDR++](https://www.sdrpp.org/)'s meteor demodulator module then piping the generated .soft file through both LRPT pipelines (for 72k and 80k, in case it switched the bitrate again)
-- SatDump also recently had an update where the PLL bandwidth was upped to `0.002`, which has been causing issues with locking onto the signal.
+- SatDump recently had an update where the PLL bandwidth was upped to `0.002`, which has been causing issues with locking onto the signal.
 Follow the `Donut shaped constellation` section below, set the LRPT PLL bandwidths inside `Meteor-M.json` to `0.0012`.

 ## L-band